4 Ways To Reduce the Cost of Teen Auto Insurance

 Although rates for adults and older drivers might be relatively standard across the board, many insurance providers have very different policy fees for young teenage drivers.

 Before you commit to any particular policy, spend some time shopping around and contacting a range of different providers.
-Be sure to give them your current family rate and see which company is willing to offer the best coverage at the lowest price.
+Be sure to give them your current family rate and see which company will offer the best coverage at the lowest price.

 Robert Klein of the Center for Risk Management and Insurance Research at Georgia State University in Atlanta suggests that unless you have a history of accidents, “You are probably best off simply adding your teen driver to your own policy and paying the increased premium,” rather than creating a new policy just for the teenage driver.